siran/writing/posts/Open Images (or Any File) from WSL2 — Directly in Windows.md

 summary: >
   Working in WSL2 often breaks simple workflows like opening images or PDFs from the terminal.
-  This article presents a minimal, reliable shell function that opens any file from WSL2 using the default Windows application, avoiding common issues with explorer.exe, UNC paths, and fragile aliases.
+  This article presents a minimal, reliable shell function that opens any file from WSL2 using Windows Explorer, avoiding common issues with UNC paths and unreliable direct application launches.
 keywords:
   - WSL2
   - Windows Subsystem for Linux